English

 Translated

-Meanwhile, the NY Dow (official name: Dow Jones Industrial Average) is also announced by S&P Dow Jones Indices LLC, and is characterized by the fact that the number of constituent stocks is extremely small, with 30 stocks.
-Also, as a calculation method for the index, the difference is that prices are averaged rather than weighted averaged by market capitalization.
-As of the end of April 2022, it covers approximately 25% of the total market value of US stocks. $Vanguard Total Stock Market ETF(VTI.US)$ $iShares Core S&P 500 ETF(IVV.US)$
+On the other hand, NY Dow (officially known as Dow Jones Industrial Average) is also published by S&P Dow Jones Indices LLC.
+It is characterized by having a very small number of 30 constituent stocks.
+Unlike S&P500, it calculates the index by averaging the prices of the stocks rather than by market capitalization.
+As of April 2022, it covers about 25% of the total market capitalization of US stocks. $Vanguard Total Stock Market ETF (VTI.US)$ $iShares Core S&P 500 ETF (IVV.US)$

 ...